oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 To authorize the requests to the resource server, the attacker simply mimics the behavior of the client application.
 For example, when a client application programmatically attaches an access token to outgoing requests, the attacker does the same.
 Should the client application rely on an external component to augment the request with the proper access token, then this external component will also augment the attacker's request.

 This attack pattern is well-known and also occurs with traditional applications using `HttpOnly` session cookies.
 It is commonly accepted that this scenario cannot be stopped or prevented by application-level security measures.
-For example, the DPoP specification ({{DPoP}}) explicitly considers this attack scenario to be out of scope.
+For example, the DPoP specification ({{RFC9449}}) explicitly considers this attack scenario to be out of scope.